 Making the decision to work in the field of developmental disabilities is a very rewarding experience.
 We want to assist you in your journey as a Direct Support Professional (DSP.)
-Our Provider Support, Beth Dillehay, assists agencies and independent providers to help them achieve the best quality of services possible.
+Our Provider Support team assists agencies and independent providers to help them achieve the best quality of services possible.

-Beth provides support and educational opportunities for new and existing providers.
+MCBDD provides support and educational opportunities for new and existing providers.
 She is knowledgeable on the practices of the Ohio Department of Disabilities for provider compliance, as well as initial and re-certification.
-Please call her to set up an appointment for assistance.
+If you need assistance, call 740-453-4829 and ask for provider support.

 As a provider you are required to maintain documentation to ensure your continued certification.
 Below are a SOME of the required documentation for a provider.
 Depending on your certification your requirements may be different.
 If you have questions please contact Muskingum DD Provider Support staff at firstname.lastname@example.org.